-Student Learning Outcomes for Criminal Justice Program
+Student Learning Outcomes for A.A.S.
+Criminal Justice Program

-- 1. Students will recognize and define criminal justice processes, terminology, and history. - 2.
+- 1. Students will develop a knowledge of the Criminal Justice System. - 2.
 Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
-Students will develop and understanding of various approaches to addressing crime. - 4.
-Students will be able to identify primary branches of the Criminal Justice System and their respective roles.
+Students will develop an understanding of various approaches to addressing crime. - 4.
+Students will be able to identify primary branches of the Criminal Justice System and their respective roles. - 5.
+Students will demonstrate a basic understanding of how to develop and collect latent fingerprints, and process other physical evidence.